phantanhoancuong/wordest/README.md

 ## Planned Features

-**Wordest** started as a simple game, but I plan to extend it with more features over time.
+**WORDest** started as a simple game, but I plan to extend it with more features over time.
 Some ideas (they may not all be implemented; these are just concepts I think would be nice) include:

 ### Gameplay